Turmeric Paste – How to Make the Golden Goo

-To make the paste just heat the mixture in a saucepan until smooth and somewhat creamy.
-It doesn’t matter if you use fresh grated turmeric or turmeric powder, either or both will work just fine.
-After heating up this creamy golden elixir simply put it in an enclosed container and store it in the fridge so small portions can be used whenever needed for tea or spicing up just about any dish imaginable.
-This paste will stay fresh in your fridge for at least two weeks.
-If you have more than you can consume in the next two weeks just pop the remainder in the freezer.
+To make turmeric paste just heat the mixture in a saucepan until smooth and somewhat creamy.
+After heating this creamy golden elixir put it in an enclosed container and store it in the fridge or freezer.
+This way you can periodically use small portions to make tea or to spice up just about any dish.
+This tasty paste will stay fresh in your fridge for about two weeks.
+If you make more than you can consume in the next two weeks just put the remainder in the freezer.

 Turmeric Paste Recipe

-Always be sure to use filtered or, better yet, distilled water.
+Always be sure to use filtered or distilled water.
 As you may read in the About section of this blog, the Turmeric Guru uses only distilled water for all consumption, including cooking, and recommends this distiller if you do not have one.
 I’ve been running it almost every night since early 2014 and it works great.

-If you are not a big fan of black pepper you can use a little less, but don’t scrimp too much because this activates turmeric’s absorption factor.
-You can also substitute other healthful oils such as avocado or grapeseed if you’re feeling adventurous.
-Use the highest quality ingredients you can afford, especially the turmeric and oil because, remember, this paste is basically a natural medicine.
+If you are not a big fan of black pepper you can use a little less, but don’t scrimp too much because is what activates turmeric’s absorption in the gut.
+Turmeric golden paste is basically a natural medicine so use the highest quality ingredients you can afford, especially the turmeric and oil.

 How to Use Turmeric Paste

-Once you have some paste on hand it’s relatively easy to incorporate into your meals and snacks in an unlimited number of ways.
-You can add it to any sauce, soup, smoothie or hot drink to boost it into the realm of health food status.
+Once you have some paste on hand it’s relatively easy to incorporate into your meals and snacks in a variety of ways.
+You can add it to any sauce, soup, smoothie or hot drink and boost it into the realm of health food status.

 Try just a little at first.
 If you like the taste, great!
-If not, well, maybe your palate just needs a little adult conditioning to adapt to this wonderfully complex flavor.
-If that’s the case you have my permission to cheat by adding a bit of honey.
-This will definitely sweeten it up if you just want to consume the mixture straight up rather than mixed into your favorite recipes.
+If not, well, maybe your palate just needs a little adult conditioning to adapt to this wonderfully complex flavor and you have my permission to cheat by adding a bit of honey.
+This will definitely sweeten it up, especially if you want to consume it straight up rather than mixed into your favorite recipes.

 If you do prefer to consume your turmeric paste straight up like a medicine start with one teaspoon a couple of times per day.
 Then, over time you can up the dose and frequency as desired.
 Some people also add grated ginger or cinnamon.
 It really depends on your palate.
 There is no wrong way to make turmeric paste so long as you include the main ingredients – turmeric, black pepper, water and a natural oil.